jorgesanes10/lyric-music/README.md

 # Take Home Instructions

+## Results

+1. Everything asked for plus:
+1. Implementation of Dark and Light themes.
+1. Usage of URL query parameters to filter by genre and band.
+1. Usage of Tailwind and regular CSS for styling.
+1. Search for bands by album name in addition to band name.
+1. Changed the favicon to a custom one for personalization.

 ## Introduction

 This project requires you to create a layout as shown in the provided [Sketch Design](https://www.sketch.com/s/547dbe8d-e0d7-4c52-b027-1d05fe2277a2/a/Mm2bAPW).
 The layout includes: